gabi246/final/README.md

 For this project you *do not* have to write everything from scratch.

-You may *reference* demo programs from books or the web, and *include* popular web libraries like Bootstrap, JQuery, Backbone, React, Meteor, etcetera.
+You may *reference* demo programs from books or the web, and *include* popular web libraries like Material UI, React, Svelte, etcetera.

-Please *do not* use libraries on top of d3, however.
+Please *do not* use libraries on top of d3 without consulting staff, however.
 Libraries like nvd3.js look tempting, but such libraries often have poor defaults and result in poor visualizations.
+There may be exceptions.
 Instead, draw from the numerous existing d3 examples on the web.

 If you use outside sources please provide a References section with links at the end of your Readme.